-From October 2018 to December 2019, project staff conducted or staffed an additional 101 events including pop-up meetings, drop-in discussions, presentations to stakeholders and attendance at community festivals.
-Through these efforts, staff engaged more than 2,000 people and recorded more than 700 comments from interested residents and other stakeholders over the 14-month period.
-The locations of these events are depicted in Figure 2 and a full list is included in Tables 1 and 2 in Appendix B. This work included both general engagement efforts, which aimed to raise awareness of the Rush Line BRT Project to residents, employees and other stakeholders in the project area, and targeted engagement efforts, which focused on informing stakeholders and gathering input about specific aspects of the project.
+From March 2018 to May 2021, project staff conducted or staffed 165 events including pop-up meetings, drop-in discussions, presentations to stakeholders and attendance at community festivals.
+The locations of these events are depicted in Figure 2 and a full list is included in Table 1 in Appendix A. This work included both general engagement efforts, which aimed to raise awareness of the Rush Line BRT Project to residents, employees and other stakeholders in the project area, and targeted engagement efforts, which focused on informing stakeholders and gathering input about specific aspects of the project.